Beard Hall & the May Fellows Residential Program

 If you would benefit from and be willing to contribute to this community, you must apply.
 Applicants should describe their interest in, and willingness to contribute to, the environment of the Hall.
 Ideal candidates will have demonstrated academic engagement and success.

-All applications will be reviewed by the Beard Hall and May Fellows selection committee.
+All applications will be reviewed by the May Fellows Advisory Board.

 *Mid-Year applications (including Spring semester applications) are contingent on available space.
 If you are accepted mid-year, you are eligible to live in Beard, but it does not guarantee that a space will be available for you.